siqiyaoyao/DSA/hw5/README.md

 The reason we ask you to implement the binomial heap (http://en.wikipedia.org/wiki/Binomial_ heap) is that it is particularly useful for the \merging" of task queues of two computers.
 In particular, only O(log n) time is needed to merge two size-n task queues.

-To facilitate your implementation, the TAs have provided a prototype of the binomial heap.
-You can choose to directly implement the missing code from the prototype, or discard the prototype and implement your own as long as all the public member functions of the BinomialHeap class can be compatibly called.